LearnersGuild/guide/Game_Manual/Boundaries.md

 The second stage is an _Exit Interview_, and is entered into when a player's stats have _both_

 1. been in the Danger Zone for at least two weeks and
-1. have not shown any improvement.
+1. have not shown consistent improvement.

 During the Exit Interview, the player will meet with a moderator to discuss their performance and whether or not they can continue in the game.